Text of PDF

 Having Safe In-Person Early Intervention Visits

 As Illinois continues to reopen, early intervention (EI) may be provided in-person.
 Of course, it remains your choice whether you receive EI in person, by phone, or via live video visits or put services on hold until you are ready.
+Your EI providers and service coordinator will also voice their opinions about the type of EI visits your family receives.
+Together, you may choose the best type of visit for your family.
 If you choose to pursue in-person EI visits, here are some ways to protect yourself, your family, and your EI professional.

 - Stay Outside